cdepillabout/evil-nix/README.md

 ```

 Fixed-output derivations are special in that they require the hash of the
-_output_ of the derivation to be specified (the `sha256 =` line above).
+_output_ of the derivation to be specified in advance (the `sha256 =` line above).
 In
 exchange for specifying the hash, the Nix system daemon sandbox allows access
 to the network.
+The above derivation will use `curl` to download the
+`hello-2.12.1.tar.gz` file, and set it as the _output_ of this fixed-output
+derivation.
+This `hello-2.12.1.tar.gz` file must have the SHA256 hash
+`sha256-jZkUKv2SV28wsM18tCqNxoCZmLxdYH2Idh9RLibH2yA=`.

-Since the output hash is known, we can expect full 100%
+Since the output hash is known, we can expect full 100% reproducibility of this
-reproducibility of this derivation.
-If the derivation doesn't produce an
+derivation.
+If the derivation doesn't produce an output that exactly matches
-output that exactly matches the hash, then the Nix system daemon will get angry
-with us and fail the build.
+the hash, then the Nix system daemon will get angry and fail the build.

 Just like non-fixed-output derivations, fixed-output derivations allow you to
 specify any arbitrary build commands you want.
+The above `fetchurl` function
+is setup to use `curl`, but you could potentially write a similar function that
+internally uses `wget` instead.
+Or maybe a derivation that uses `ftp` to pull
+a file from an FTP server.

-You can see that the above is a
+You can see that the above derivation uses a SHA256 hash.
+Nix supports a few
+different hash types, including SHA1.  `evil-nix` exploits the fact that SHA1
+has known hash collisions.

+In practice, the Nix language makes it very easy to combine multiple
+derivations together.
+For instance, the following Nix code is a normal
+derivation for GNU Hello, where the source code for GNU Hello is taken as the
+_output_ of a fixed-output derivation:

 ```console
 stdenv.mkDerivation {